tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/host-protection.md

     Deploy a policy that only allows access to the node port from the Cloud9 instance.

     ```bash
+    # get the public IP from cloud9 shell
+    echo $PUB_IP

     # from your local shell test connection to the node port, i.e. 30080, using netcat or telnet or other connectivity testing tool
     PUB_IP=XX.XX.XX.XX #export same public IP to your local shell and test
     nc -zv $PUB_IP 30080